 If you want to display live video directly from an AHD camera without using a surveillance DVR or if you want to share the video signal between an HDMI monitor and a DVR, you can use this AHD to HDMI converter.
 Click to learn more and watch a video on how it works.

 Looking for a replacement camera for an existing DVR from another manufacturer?
-Many manufacturers are the AHD video standard.
+Many manufacturers are using the AHD video standard.
 The HD security cameras on this page are compatible with most AHD DVRs from every major manufacturer including (but not limited to): Swann, Samsung, Night Owl, Lorex, QSee, Defender, Dahua, HikVision.
 If you need help figuring out which type of security camera format your DVR requires and if one of our cameras will work with it, please contact us here.

 Be First to know of our deals and promotions.
 Sign up for our mailing list: